528-dev/Cornell-CS3110-OCaml/OCaml.md

 ```

 - ModuleName must be capitalized, idiomatically in CamelCase
-- `Definitions` inside of a module can be anything we’ve seen :
+- `Definitions` inside of a module can be anything we've seen :
   - `let`, `type`, `exception`
   - `module`
   - Can be terminated by`;;` but not idiomatic